-- 1. To elect Christian L. Oberbeck as a director of Saratoga, to serve until the 2015 Annual Meeting of Stockholders or until his successor is duly elected and qualified; - 2.
-To approve a proposal to authorize the Company to sell or otherwise issue the Company's common stock at an offering price per share to investors that is not less than 85% of the Company's then current net asset value per share; and - 3.
+- 1. To elect G. Cabell Williams and Michael J. Grisius as directors of Saratoga, each to serve until the 2014 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - 2.
+To approve a proposal to authorize the Company to sell or otherwise issue the Company's common stock at a price below the Company's then current net asset value per share; and - 3.
 To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements.